adafruit/adafruit-beaglebone-io-python/docs/index.rst

    :note: You must have started the PWM channel with :func:`start()`
        once, before changing the frequency.

-   :param channel: PWM channel.
+   :param str channel: PWM channel.
 It can be specified in the form
        of of 'P8_10', or 'EHRPWM2A'.
-   :type channel: str
-   :param frequency: PWM frequency.
+   :param int frequency: PWM frequency.
 It must be greater than 0.
-   :type frequency: int

 .. function:: cleanup()